 Bart Gorter is a visual artist based in Rotterdam, who has worked in different media, mainly photography, weaving and ceramics.
 In 2012-2013 he made the series ‘Family Ties’, consisting of long rugs made out textiles from his parental house; in 2016 he cooperated with Ernst van der Hoeven on the project of a commissioned rug for the Radboud Hospital in Nijmegen using hospital fabrics, to connect to the history of the hospital; recently he produced a series of rugs using heritage textiles.

 Ernst van der Hoeven

 Ernst van der Hoeven was trained as an architectural historian and landscape architect and was a founding partner (1994-2004) of Crimson.
 He designs landscapes, organizes exhibitions and creates works of art for the public domain with an emphasis on the reuse of historical heritage.
 In 2015 van der Hoeven co-founded MacGuffin Magazine, a design and crafts bi-annual with each issue based around a single object.

 10 December, 14:00 – 18:00

-Step 2.
-A simple wooden frame - The principles are explained on a small, individual loom (31x31 cm): how can a thread become the warp and the warp become the weft.
+Step 1.
+What is weaving?
+Introductory lecture by Ernst van der Hoeven and Bart Gorter.
+Looking at various textiles in an attempt to understand material and structure, the vertical warp and horizontal weft, the raw material of the fabric, the fringes, the knots etc. The principles experimented on a small, individual loom (31×31 cm) and learned how a thread can become the warp and the warp become the weft.
 Or how a simple wooden frame can function as a window of thoughts.
 Making of a trial weaving on each individual’s small loom.

 11 December, 10:00 – 18:00

 12 December, 10:00 – 18:00